 No member of the judging panel may nominate a student.

 All applicants’ names shall be deleted by the Scholarship Workgroup Chair and replaced by a number.

+The Scholarship Workgroup Chair shall access the applicants’ essays and redact all identifying information before distributing them to the members of the workgroup

+The workgroup members will consider only the information contained in the essays when judging the applicants

 The Scholarship Workgroup Chair shall not vote in the process except to break a tie.